Does your organization have an incredible volunteer? Nominate them to be a Volunteer of the Month with Green Mountain United Way!

 Participation in one-on-one sessions with the Master Coach

 At the end of day three of this training Financial Coaches will be eligible to attend all additional trainings offered.
 Please see the full description of our K.E.E.P.
-Financial Coaching Program and the complete list of trainings for the Fall 2018 Semester at www.gmunitedway.org/keep.
+Financial Coaching Program and the complete list of trainings for the 2019 year at www.gmunitedway.org/keep.

 Cost: $100 includes materials, light breakfast, and lunch for all four days of the training.
 Please pay by check to Green Mountain United Way, 73 Main Street #33, Montpelier, VT 05602 after you register using this link or the form below.